firefoxos-gamedev/book/gamescaffold.md

 ![This Foxnoid looks much better than the sketch from previous chapter](images/originals/foxnoid-placeholders.png)

-Firefox OS games are built like all Firefox OS apps.
-To dive deeper into Firefox OS app development you can download the Free and Open Source book [Quick Guide For Firefox OS Development](https://leanpub.com/quickguidefirefoxosdevelopment/) or you can just read it online, specially the chapter about [basic concepts](https://leanpub.com/quickguidefirefoxosdevelopment/read#concepts).
+In this book we're focusing on the task of building a game but if you'd like to dive deeper into Firefox OS app development then you should download the Free and Open Source book [Quick Guide For Firefox OS Development](https://leanpub.com/quickguidefirefoxosdevelopment/) or just read it online, specially the chapter about [basic concepts](https://leanpub.com/quickguidefirefoxosdevelopment/read#concepts).

 Firefox OS applications are a collection of HTML, CSS and Javascript files.
-While most business applications deal with all these three technologies, mobile web based game development tend to use much more Javascript than HTML and CSS.
-Using the [powerful Canvas API](https://developer.mozilla.org/en-US/docs/Web/HTML/Canvas) to display 2D graphics, [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for audio and [Touch Events API](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Touch_events) for input we're pretty much set.
+While most business applications deal with all these three technologies, mobile web based game development tend to use much more Javascript than HTML and CSS because they tend to be based in Canvas or WebGL due to performance reasons.
+To build games we're going to use the [powerful Canvas API](https://developer.mozilla.org/en-US/docs/Web/HTML/Canvas) to display 2D graphics, [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for audio and [Touch Events API](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Touch_events) for input.
+We're just using some HTML and CSS boilerplate to initialize things and then all the magic happens in Javascript land.

 ## Application Types